-Mr. Hutton is a Vice President of the Company and has held this position since February 1988.
-Mr. Hutton is a director of National and Omnicare.
+THOMAS C. HUTTON Director since 1985 Age: 48 Mr. Hutton is a Vice President of the Company and has held this position since February 1988.
+Mr. Hutton is a director of Omnicare.
 He is a son of Edward L. Hutton, the Chairman and Chief Executive Officer and a director of the Company.

-Mr. Krebs retired in April 1996 as Director-Financial Services of DiverseyLever, Inc. (formerly known as Diversey Corporation), Detroit, Michigan (specialty chemicals) ("Diversey"), having held this position since April 1991.
+WALTER L. KREBS Director from May 1989 to April 1991 and since May 1995 Age: 64 Mr. Krebs is the Senior Vice President-Finance, Chief Financial Officer of Service America Systems, Inc., a wholly owned subsidiary of the Company ("Service America"), and has held this position since October 1997.
+Previously, he retired in April 1996 as Director - Financial Services of DiverseyLever, Inc. (formerly known as Diversey Corporation), Detroit, Michigan (specialty chemicals) ("Diversey"), having held this position since April 1991.
 Previously, from January 1990 to April 1991, he was a Senior Vice President and the Chief Financial Officer of the Company's then wholly owned subsidiary, DuBois Chemicals, Inc. ("DuBois").

-Ms. Laney is Senior Vice President and the Chief Administrative Officer of the Company and has held these positions since November 1993 and May 1991, respectively.
-Previously, from May 1984 to November 1993, she was a Vice President of the Company.
-Ms. Laney is a director of National and Omnicare.
+SANDRA E. LANEY Director since 1986 Age: 55 Ms. Laney is Senior Vice President and the Chief Administrative Officer of the Company and has held these positions since November 1993 and May 1991, respectively.
+She is a director of Omnicare.